schuyberg/c4lbc-crawler/README.md

 # Puppeteer Web Crawler Example - Code4Lib BC 2021

-Example scripts for crawling web pages using puppeteer and puppeteer-cluster to crawl a website.
-Built as an example for Code4Lib BC, 2021.
-If a page mentions the word 'repository,' you have to drink more coffee!
+Example scripts for crawling web pages using Node.js, puppeteer, and puppeteer-cluster.
+Built for Code4Lib BC, 2021.

+*If a page mentions the word 'repository,' you have to drink more coffee!*

 ## Usage: